fuegoio/tracktrip/README.md

 For support, please open an issue on GitHub or contact the maintainers.

-## Roadmap

-Future enhancements planned:

-- Offline-first capabilities
-- Advanced analytics and reporting
-- Integration with financial services
-- Multi-currency support
-- Mobile app improvements

 <br />

 <div align="center">
-  Made with ❤️ by the Tracktrip team
+  Made with ❤️ by one traveler, for others travelers
 </div>